pefem/fizz-buzz/README.md

 # A Simple FizzBuzz App

-## Please switch to develop branch to clone this repo

 This repo contains a simple fizzbuzz app which takes two integers between 1 and 100 and loops from the first to the second outputting each integer.
 During iteration if an integer is divisible by 3 "fizz" is printed out, if integer is divisible by 5 "buzz" is printed out.

 ## Repository Structure